aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/03-create-datarepository.md

 ![clickdra](/images/fsx-for-lustre-hsm/clickdra.png)

 4. On the create data repository association form name the filesystem path which needs to be associated for data repository and paste the name of your S3 bucket.
-To get the name of your S3 bucket, like indicated in section b step 7, navigate to the [S3 console](https://console.aws.amazon.com/s3/) and copy the name of the bucket you created and paste it in the form as shown below.
+You can get the name of your S3 bucket with `echo ${BUCKET_NAME_DATA}` in Cloud9 terminal or navigate to the [S3 console](https://console.aws.amazon.com/s3/) and copy the name of the bucket you created and paste it in the form as shown below.

 ![draform1](/images/fsx-for-lustre-hsm/draform1.png)